GIScience/ors-netascore-workshop-agile-24/tutorial/openrouteservice.md

 effect on the route generated.

 To look at differences between routes generated, you can either save the files as geojson and load them into a visualiser, or copy the geojson response body and paste it into a websites such as https://geojson.io.
+It may be the case that the routes are very similar, or even identical, but that does not mean that the walkability isn't being taken into account, it just means that the original route was actually already pretty walkable in comparison to alternatives.

 As mentioned, another part of the returned route from the above example is the "extra information".
 As we requested to receive csv data, alongside the route geometry we get some values stored in a two dimensional array, which looks